clintonstrange/professional-readme-generator/NEWREADME.md

   This application can be used for any project you create that requires a README.md file be created.

   ## License
-  Licensed under the MIT license.
+  Licensed under the Mozilla license.

   ## Contributing
-  While the Contribution Guidelines are still being developed for this project we do require all contributors adopt the [Contributor Covenant](https://www.https://www.contributor-covenant.org)
+  While the Contribution Guidelines are still being developed for this project we do require all contributors adopt the [Contributor Covenant](https://www.contributor-covenant.org)

   ## Tests
   To test the project please follow the Installation Steps and open your NEWREADME.md file.